Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/README-incremental-instructions.md

   `AddProtectWebApiWithMicrosoftIdentityPlatformV2` does the following:
   - add the **Jwt**BearerAuthenticationScheme (Note the replacement of **BearerAuthenticationScheme** by **Jwt**BearerAuthenticationScheme)
-  - set the authority to be the Microsoft identity platform v2.0 identity
+  - set the authority to be the Microsoft identity platform
   - sets the audiences to validate
   - register an issuer validator that accepts issuers to be in the Microsoft identity platform clouds.